Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 data and new data arrives, it will be appended to the existing data buffer.

+You must ensure that data read from a cursor is presented in the same order it was written with no duplicates or dropouts.
+There is no such "in order" guarantee between different payloads.
+If there is a read error on a partially delivered message, this callback will be invoked one more time with the `GDP_CURSOR_READ_ERROR` flag set.
+Error detail may be exposed via `_gdp_cursor_get_estat`.

-I promise to never call these functions or reference a cursor except from within `cursor_recv_cb`.
+I promise to never call the following functions or reference a cursor except from within `cursor_recv_cb`.
 You must ensure that no data is added to the associated buffer (returned by `_gdp_cursor_get_buf`) while that callback is running.
-[The routines `gdp_buf_lock` and `gdp_buf_unlock` can be helpful in multithreaded environments.]
+[The routines `gdp_buf_lock` and `gdp_buf_unlock` may be helpful in multithreaded environments.]

-> [[This seems baroque, and doesn't deal with the case where more data comes in while `cursor_recv_cb` is running (i.e, if the underlying buffer changes while the callback is running.
-Avoiding race conditions is hard with this interface.
-There has to be a better way.]]

 #### \_gdp\_cursor\_get\_buf (cursor::get\_buf)